 iPads are provided by the school for students from K-5, for the purpose of creation and active engagement in learning activities.
 The iPads remain the property of DAA and are provided to students as a loan.
 Students are responsible for caring for the iPads at all times while in use.
 Parents sign a loan contract, which highlights procedures in case of loss or damages to the iPads caused by negligence.
-Students are to receive the iPads only after the contract has been signed and returned to the classroom teacher.
+Students are to receive the iPads only after the Acceptable Use Policy has been signed and returned to the classroom teacher.
 Students have access to a wide array of apps.
-Periodical review of the list of apps is conducted, to ensure alignment with curricular goals.
-Teachers may choose to send iPads daily or on specific days as required to complete, extend, or enrich learning at home.
+Periodical review of the list of apps is conducted, to ensure alignment with curricular goals..
 Students and teachers are expected to establish essential agreements with regards to the use and care of the iPads at the beginning of the year.